masterdev0218/meen-stack-articles/README.md

 # :zap: MEEN Stack Articles

-* This app displays articles written using markup language in Bootstrap cards.
+* Displays articles, written using markup language, on Bootstrap cards.
 * It uses the MongoDB, Express, Ejs & Node.js (MEEN) stack to perform Create, Read, Update and Delete (CRUD) operations.
 * **Note:** to open web links in a new window use: _ctrl+click on link_